thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 ## Historical Evidence - The Numbers Tell a Different Story

 A foundational resource on this subject is *The Encyclopedia of Wars* by Charles Phillips and Alan Axelrod.
-In their comprehensive study of war they recorded 1763 wars from 3500 BC. up to the year 2004 AD; of which 123 of those were found to be motivated primarily by religion. **That's less than 7% of all wars throughout recorded history.
+In their comprehensive study of war they recorded **1763 wars** from *3500 BC. up to the year 2004 AD*; of which *122* of those were found to be motivated primarily by religion. **That's less than 7% of all wars throughout recorded history.
 Even more telling, two-thirds of those religious wars were fought in the name of Islam.**

-That leaves over 93% of all wars motivated by political, territorial, ethnic, or ideological reasons.
-Think about the major wars of the 20th century - World War I and II, the Korean War, the Vietnam War, the Cold War, the Rwandan Genocide - none were religious conflicts.
+That leaves over 93% of all wars motivated by political, territorial, ethnic or ideological reasons.
+Think about the major wars of the 20th century - World War I and II, the Korean War, the Vietnam War, the Cold War, the Rwandan Genocide - **none** *were religious conflicts.*

-It's also worth highlighting that atheistic regimes (& not religion) have been responsible for the most catastrophic mass killings in human history.
+It's also worth highlighting that atheistic regimes (and not religion) have been responsible for the most catastrophic mass killings in human history.
 Joseph Stalin, leading an explicitly atheistic Soviet Union, is estimated to have caused the deaths of up to 60 million people through purges, famines, and gulags.
 Mao Zedong's communist regime in China is responsible for an estimated 40 million deaths.
 Vladimir Lenin,